marekzelinka/stopwatch-tui/README.md

-# Stopawtch CLI
+# Stopawtch TUI

 **A simple stopwatch that lives in your terminal.**

-Stopwatch CLI is a simple stopwatch TUI application that run in your terminal.
+Stopwatch is a simple stopwatch TUI app that run in your terminal.

 Some notable features include: